Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 ### Indexing

 Issue: Let us say we want to find out Leon's age.
-We might tell our databse to return all the info related to the row with the first name of Leon.
-For now that would work since we only have one Leon in the databse, but what if we hired another Leon?
-We could ask for only Leon Hunter, but we really cannot rely on this data always being unique.
+We might tell our database to return all the info related to the row with the first name of Leon.
+For now that would work since we only have one Leon in the database, but what if we hired another Leon?
+We could ask for only Leon Hunter, but we really can't rely on this data always being unique.

 | First Name | Last Name | Age | Gender |
 |:-----------|:----------|:----|:-------|